 Once the National Committee has been accredited, the Committee is responsible for entering the names of its members into the International ICOMOS membership database and for updating this information annually.

+National Committees are encouraged to strengthen cooperation and to develop bilateral or multilateral partnerships amongst National Committees across and within regions based on shared interests or common challenges.
+This collaboration can also enhance coordinated action in crisis situations and foster broader alliances with relevant intergovernmental and academic organizations.
+An annual meeting of National Committees following the regional divisions outlined in Article 2 is encouraged as a means of supporting such cooperation and collaboration.

 Article 122